case-tech/CUtils/Readme.md

 ### Overview

 **CUtils** is a comprehensive collection of utility functions and tools designed to simplify the development of complex software in C++.
-Check out the developer’s website for more information: [Developer's Website](https://case-technologies.ru/).

 ### Documentation